ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - climbing-wall
   - name: Michele Barnes
     jobtitle: Sales Administrator
-    bio: Michele is our bubbly sales office administrator who is the backbone of our sales department.
+    bio: Michele is our bright & bubbly Sales Administrator and is the fastest typist you've even seen!
 She is committed to giving customers the best possible service and the work she carries out is always to the highest quality.
 Her role covers a range of responsibilities including processing customer orders and dealing with customer queries.
-Michele is a devoted grandma and a real bookworm!
+Michele is a big lover of cake & gin, and enjoys spending spare time with her gorgeous Grand-daughter Emily.
     image: /img/team11-1-.png
     interests:
       - reading